Our Shea Butters can be used on their own for an in-depth action or they can be integrated into your favourite home cosmetic recipes.

 - One tablespoon

-Take two tablespoons of Shea Butter and place them in your bowl.
-Add the Coconut Vegetable Oil.
-Mix with the whisk and allow the Shea Butter to melt slightly for easier incorporation.
+Take 4 tablespoons of Shea Butter and 2 tablespoons of Coconut oil and place them in your bowl.
+Mix with the whisk and let the Shea Butter melt for easier incorporation.

 To discover our other DIY recipes, click here.